 Project Point-of-View Photo Simulations

 These images are considered a preliminary view of the proposed project, as NCDOT is currently refining the designs of the preferred alternative for all sections of the project.
-Once these designs have been finalized, NCDOT will update the project visualization as well as the 360-degree visuals to better show what the project may look like during a time of year when there is less foliage.
+Once these designs have been finalized, NCDOT will update the project visualization as well as the 360-degree photos.

 I-240 looking west toward Jeff Bowen Bridges